lukebro/flash/README.md

 ## Credits

-The inspiration for this extremely small package comes from Jeffrey Way's Laracast video: [Elegent Flash Messaging](https://laracasts.com/series/build-project-flyer-with-me/episodes/9).
+The inspiration for this extremely small package comes from Jeffrey Way's Laracast video: [Elegant Flash Messaging](https://laracasts.com/series/build-project-flyer-with-me/episodes/9).
-Definitly check it out.
+Definitely check it out.
 Jeffrey mentions that you could write the API in a "magical" way, so I thought it would be cool to implement.